 Along with a not particularly helpful AI, she must piece together her circumstances and figure out a way to escape.
 It’s a well-paced thriller that keeps up the tension for its entire running time, all while remaining right beside its only character.

 Spanish sci-fi horror movie The Platform places its protagonist in a seemingly never-ending multi-level prison, where a moving platform descends each day from the top level, full of food.
 As it goes down, prisoners on each level take what they can, leaving less and less for the people below them.
 It’s a powerful if blunt allegory for income inequality, but it’s also an intense, often gruesome thriller, as the main character attempts to overthrow the cruel system and rally his fellow inmates.

-- › The Best Comedy Movies on Netflix in 2021
+- › The Best Sci-Fi Movies on Amazon Prime Video in 2022

 - › How to Stream Every ‘Star Trek’ Movie in 2022

 - › How to Stream Every ‘Predator’ Movie in 2022